tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/02_Promises-and-generators.md

 Whenever a `yield` expression is reached, that value is emitted by the iterator and function execution is suspended.

-`yield` is an expression this it returns a value equal to the optionnal value passed to the `next()` function.
+`yield` is an expression that returns a value equal to the optionnal value passed to the `next()` function.

 ```javascript
 function* myGenerator (i) {